Consensys/orchestrate-quick-start/README.md

 ### Create an account pre-funded by Faucet

-Generate a new account passing name of the chain for faucet to prefund the account
+Generate a new accountn indicating name of a chain to be pre-funded on faucet to prefund the account

 ```bash
 npm run generate-account --chain <CHAIN_NAME>